MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 ![plot of chunk unnamed-chunk-17](/img/fst_0.8.0/img/fig-unnamed-chunk-17-1.png)

-The _data.table_ package is an order of magnitude faster than the competition!
+The _data.table_ package is an order of magnitude faster than the competing solutions from _utils_ and _readr_.
 Even when only a single thread is used, the speed difference is quite large.
 This is all due to the excellent work of the people working on the _data.table_ package.
 The parallel implementations of _fwrite_ and _fread_ were created recently and they are clearly very fast, an impressive piece of work!

 # When to use _fst_ and when not